ubclaunchpad/inertia/README.md

 ----|-----------------
-🚀  | Simple setup from your computer without ever having to manually SSH into your remote 🍰  | Use any Linux-based remote virtual private server platform you want ⚒  | Deploy a wide range of supported project types (including docker-compose and Heroku buildpacks) 🚄  | Have your project automatically updated as soon as you `git push` 🛂  | Start up and shut down your deployment with ease 📚  | Monitor your deployed application's logs straight from your command line 🏷  | Configure deployment to your liking with branch settings and more
+🚀  | Simple setup from your computer without ever having to manually SSH into your remote 🍰  | Use any Linux-based remote virtual private server platform you want ⚒  | Deploy a wide range of supported project types (including Dockerfile, docker-compose, and Heroku projects) 🚄  | Have your project automatically updated, rebuilt, and deployed as soon as you `git push` 🛂  | Start up, shut down, and monitor your deployment with ease 🏷  | Configure deployment to your liking with branch settings and more 🌐  | Add users and check on your deployment anywhere through Inertia Web 🔑  | Secured with tokens and HTTPS across the board

 ----------------